open-mmlab/mmsegmentation/docs/en/migration/interface.md

 2. [MMCV](https://github.com/open-mmlab/mmcv): The computer vision package of OpenMMLab.
 This is not a new dependency, but you need to upgrade it to **2.0.0** version or above.

 3. [MMClassification](https://github.com/open-mmlab/mmclassification)(Optional): The image classification toolbox and benchmark of OpenMMLab.
-This is not a new dependency, but you need to upgrade it to **1.0.0** version or above.
+This is not a new dependency, but you need to upgrade it to **1.0.0rc6** version.

 4. [MMDetection](https://github.com/open-mmlab/mmdetection)(Optional): The object detection toolbox and benchmark of OpenMMLab.
 This is not a new dependency, but you need to upgrade it to **3.0.0** version or above.